crungo-net/treat-dispenser-api/README.md

 ### NEMA-14 Motor Support

-The application also supports NEMA-14 stepper motors with the A4988 driver, using the following pin configuration:
+The application also supports NEMA-14 stepper motors with the A4988 driver, using the following default pin configuration:

 - Pin 26: Direction pin
 - Pin 19: Step pin